 All Books are pre-screened and approved by the Junior Library Guild.
 Wise Owl Factory participated in this event in 2015.
 Each blogger strives to include a cultural activity or printable to accompany the books received.
 I opened a box of six books yesterday that were given to me for this project, and which will be donated to a school.

-The mission of MCCBD is to not only raise awareness for the kid’s books that celebrate diversity, but to get more of these of books into classrooms and libraries.
+The mission of MCCBD is to not only raise awareness for the kid’s books that celebrate diversity but to get more of these of books into classrooms and libraries.
 The MCCBD team wants to spread the word and raise awareness about the importance of diversity in children’s literature.

-Young readers need to see themselves within the pages of a book and experience other cultures, languages, traditions and religions within the pages of a book.
-They encourage readers, parents, teachers, caregivers and librarians to follow along the fun book reviews, author visits, event details, a multicultural children’s book linky and via the hashtag (#ReadYourWorld) on Twitter and other social media.
+Young readers need to see themselves within the pages of a book and experience other cultures, languages, traditions, and religions within the pages of a book.
+They encourage readers, parents, teachers, caregivers and librarians to follow along with the fun book reviews, author visits, event details, a multicultural children’s book linky and via the hashtag (#ReadYourWorld) on Twitter and other social media.

 NOTE: The full name of this event is Multicultural Children’s Book Day and the official hashtag is #ReadYourWorld.

 Multicultural Children’s Book day 2016 Medallion Level Sponsors! #ReadYourWorld

 Teachers!
 Earn a FREE #Multicultural Kids Book for Your Classroom! #teachers, #books #teacherlife https://ow.ly/UUy96 -MCCBD now has its own Paper.li!
 A Paper.li is a free online newspaper that aggregates information on the topic of multicultural books for kids from all over the Internet.
 Please feel free to subscribe and stay up-to-date with this topic.